jawa0/jakmt/README.md

 Overview
 -

-* Simulate a gas by simulating the individual molecules as idealized balls bouncing off each other, without non-contact forces
+* Simulate a gas by simulating the individual molecules as idealized balls bouncing off each other.
 * Kinetic Molecular Theory (KMT) Assumptions
     * The molecules are modeled as spheres that bounce off each other, and off the walls of the container, undergoing fully elastic collisions.
     * Other than collisions, the molecules have no other interactions with each other, or the walls of the container.
 For instance, no electronic attraction or repulsion.